lewayotte/advanced-comment-control/readme.txt

 * Set roles that can never comment on select post types.
 * Set rules for logged in or logged out users.

+You can follow the development of this plugin at [GitHub](https://github.com/lewayotte/advanced-comment-control)!

 == Installation ==

 This section describes how to install the plugin and get it working.